pulumi/docs/content/docs/tutorials/kubernetes/eks.md

 ---
-title: "Clusters: EKS - Hello World!"
+title: ECS for Kubernetes (EKS) - Hello World!
+meta_desc: How to launch a new Managed Kubernetes Cluster on Elastic Container Service for Kubernetes (EKS) on AWS.
 aliases: ["/docs/reference/tutorials/kubernetes/tutorial-eks/"]
 ---